Chart Color Schemes

 Gelorup - Stratham hosts an older demographic, ranking in the top quartile nationwide

-Gelorup - Stratham has a median age of 45 years, which is significantly higher than the Rest of WA average of 40 years and Australia's average of 38 years.
-The age profile shows that those aged 15-24 are particularly prominent, making up 14.8% of the population, while those aged 25-34 make up a smaller proportion at 7.1%.
-Between 2021 and now, the percentage of the population aged 15-24 has increased from 12.9% to 14.8%, while the percentage of those aged 75-84 has grown from 3.5% to 4.9%.
-Conversely, the percentage of those aged 55-64 has declined from 16.8% to 14.1%, and the percentage of those aged 45-54 has dropped from 17.1% to 16.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Gelorup - Stratham, with the 25-34 cohort projected to grow by 57%, adding 130 residents to reach a total of 359.
-In contrast, population declines are projected for those aged 15-24 and 65-74.
+Gelorup - Stratham's median age is 45 years, which is significantly higher than the Rest of WA average of 40 years, and considerably older than Australia's median age of 38 years.
+The age profile shows that individuals aged 15-24 years are particularly prominent, making up 14.8% of the population, while those aged 25-34 years make up a smaller proportion at 7.1%.
+Between 2021 and present, the percentage of individuals aged 15-24 years has increased from 12.9% to 14.8%, while the percentage of those aged 75-84 years has risen from 3.5% to 4.9%.
+Conversely, the percentage of individuals aged 55-64 years has declined from 16.8% to 14.1%, and the percentage of those aged 45-54 years has dropped from 17.1% to 16.1%.
+Population forecasts for the year 2041 indicate substantial demographic changes in Gelorup - Stratham, with the 25-34 age cohort projected to grow by 57%, adding 130 residents to reach a total of 359.
+In contrast, population declines are projected for the 15-24 and 65-74 age cohorts.